Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Irreducible Representations and Multipoles

 where the single-octahedron interaction matrix is given using the sublattice ordering convention in \cref{eq:SM_zhat_6_site} by

 The symmetries of the octahedron are described by the group $O_h$, which acts on the six Ising spins by permutations of the sublattice position.
-This 6-dimensional representation $P$ can be decomposed into irreducible representations, where the number of copies of irrep $\Gamma$ is given by the formula
+This 6-dimensional representation $P$ can be decomposed into irreducible representations, where the number of copies of irrep $\Gamma$ is given by the formula~\cite{zeeGroupTheoryNutshell2016}

 where $g$ are the group elements of $O_h$, $\vert O_h \vert = 48$, $\chi_\Gamma(g)$ is the character (trace) of $g$ in irrep $\Gamma$, and $d_\Gamma$ is the dimension of the irrep.
-The result is the decomposition ${P = A_{1u} \mixed E_u \mixed T_{1g}}$.
-Since \cref{eq:interaction_matrix_octahedron} commutes with all of the $P(g)$ permutation matrices, its eigenvalues are labeled by $\Gamma$ and are each $n_\Gamma$ degenerate.
-The eigenvalues and eigenvectors are given in \cref{tab:irrep_table}, with which the Hamiltonian can be written in the form of \cref{eq:H}.
+This results in the decomposition ${P = A_{1u} \mixed E_u \mixed T_{1g}}$.
+Since \cref{eq:interaction_matrix_octahedron} commutes with all of the $P(g)$ permutation matrices, its eigenvalues are labeled by $\Gamma$ and are each $d_\Gamma$ degenerate.
+The eigenvalues and eigenvectors are given in \cref{tab:irrep_table}, which are used to write the Hamiltonian in the form of \cref{eq:H_irreps}.

-These irreps correspond to multipole moments of the octahedral spin configuration.
-Let $\bm{\mu}_i = (1/2) g \mu_{\text{B}} S_i^z \hat{\bm{z}}_i$ denote the local dipole moment vector.
+These irreps correspond to cluster multipole moments~\cite{suzukiMultipoleExpansionMagnetic2019} of the octahedral spin configuration, as defined in \cref{eq:irrep_multipoles} using the 6-site basis.
+To see this, let $\cramped{\bm{\moment}_i =(1/2) g \mu_{\text{B}} S_i^z \hat{\bm{z}}_i}$ denote the local dipole moment vector.
 The three-dimensional $T_{1g}$ irrep describes the net dipole moment of an octahedron,

 The other two irreps are contained in the rank-2 moment tensor,